 Traveling to England and researching the best way to get around?
-Whether you’re planning a quick visit or a long stay, it’s good to know what your options are.
-I highly recommend trying the national network of trains or buses instead of renting a car.
+Whether you’re making a quick visit or a long stay, you’ve got options.
+I highly recommend taking advantage of the extensive national network of trains or buses instead of renting a car.

 English roads are notoriously tricky to navigate, signage can be non-existent and most of all, you’ll be driving on the left side of the road.
 If you’re from the US this alone may give you a weird out of body feeling!
 The steering wheel will be on the right instead of left and as most rental cars in Europe are manual transmission (automatics come at a premium) you’ll need to switch gears too.